IrinaSvirkina/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/javadoc/com/bigbrassband/jira/git/services/GIJFacade.html.md

 ## deleteBranch(Integer, String)
 Deletes the branch.
  <br>
- Branch can be deleted from a repository which belongs to an integration, otherwise GIJException.
+ Branch can be deleted from a repository which belongs to an integration, otherwise GIJException is thrown.
  <br><br>
  This is an async operation.
  <br>